monkeyscage/MONEY-TALKS-Standard-Smart-Contract-Asset/README.md

 ## Simple Summary
+A standard way to make your smart contract Borrowable/Rentable/Lendable as a real asset.
+A unified Standard for Digital Smart Goods based on smart contracts.

 The universe of **Ethereum Assets** orbits around 2 main standards.

 The first is the well known ERC20, important because not only it recognizes a **token as an asset** you can own and transfer, but also because it admits [ *approve(address _spender, uint256 _value)* ] the existence of an external ecosystem of tools meant to manipulate or be manipulated by those tokens.